gander-pages/gander.pl/docs/tools/github/delete-failed-workflows-cli.md

 ## How It Works — Step by Step

-1. `gh run list --status failure --all --json databaseId --jq '.[].databaseId'`
+1. `gh run list --status failure --all --limit 200 --json databaseId --jq '.[].databaseId'`
-   Displays a list of identifiers for all failed workflows in the repository.
+   Displays a list of identifiers for up to 200 failed workflows in the repository.

 2. The result of these identifiers (each on a new line) is passed through the pipe `|` to `xargs`.